-The mentors will generously volunteer their time and knowledge to assist the law students.
+Mentors will generously volunteer their time and knowledge to assist law students, offering support and advice as well as opportunities for their student to observe the law in practice by shadowing them to meetings or court or by attending programs with them.
 The students will be those enrolled at Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.

 It is anticipated that the mentor/student relationship will develop into a trusting and nurturing friendship, mutually beneficial and rewarding over an extended period of time.

 - "Take Advantage of the Alumni Mentor Program..." by Vincent T. Lombardo '81

 - Mentor Guidelines for a Successful Mentoring Relationship

 - Student Guidelines for a Successful Mentoring Relationship